HVLepage/cavep-unah/_posts/2025-07-25-June2025Fieldwork.markdown

 ## Students in the field / Estudiantes en el campo

+UNAH staff and students went in to the field on several days to collect water samples as well as water quality and water channel characteristic data at each site.
+The preferred protocol is that a student from one day accompanies 2-3 students new to fieldwork the following day to enhance their learning experience / Docentes y estudiantes de la UNAH salieron al campo durante varios días para recoger muestras de agua, así como datos sobre la calidad del agua y las características de los canales en cada sitio.
+El protocolo preferido es que un estudiante de un día acompañe a 2-3 estudiantes nuevos en el trabajo de campo al día siguiente para mejorar su experiencia de aprendizaje.

 ![June2025Fieldwork](/assets/posts/6.25Water1.JPG)

 UNAH staff and students taking measurements at Q1.1 where rains earlier in the year had greatly changed the course and characteristics of the channel  / Un docente y estudiantes de la UNAH tomando mediciones en Q1.1, donde las lluvias caídas a principios de año habían modificado considerablemente el curso y las características del cauce.